pixie.codes logo pixie.codes

 Creative Mode is designed around structural composition inside the module field, not just decoration around a normal code.

-The shipped flow lets users preview, click Activate, and only then move through sign-in and pricing when the design is worth paying for.
+Creative Mode lets users preview, click Activate, and only then move through sign-in and pricing when the design is worth keeping live.

 Live Campaign Control